zhang-yubo/pheonix-project/README.md

 This set sends one message from Rocket at a time, but can handle different data struct formats.
 Different messages can be requested by inputting a command to Mega, which will be sent to Rocket.

-## combinedMessages (work in progress)
+## combinedMessages (functional!)
 Upload rocketCombine.ino to the Moteino on the rocket.
 Upload groundCombine.ino to the Moteino on the ground.
 Upload megaCombine.ino to the Arduino Mega on the ground.

-This set can send multiple messages from Rocket which are combined and displayed by Mega as one data package, but the messages are currently restricted to a single struct format.
+This set can send multiple messages from Rocket which are combined and displayed by Mega as one data package.
+The messages are currently restricted to a single struct format.
 Future updates may allow the ID to also specify a struct, which would allow for different struct formats.